-Council members reviewed and discussed Applied Tech’s key performance indicators, curriculum updates, clinical partnerships, technology and students resources, faculty and professional development, as well as workforce placement.
-Additionally, information regarding the marketing strategy, PN Leadership Program, and the announcement of the Health Career Expo to be held on March 5, 2014 were shared.
-Finally, a discussion on acute and long-term care needs, the challenges facing facilities, and the future role of the LPN in the community was initiated and methods to meet those needs were discussed.
+Council members reviewed and discussed Applied Tech’s mission statement, vision, and strategic plan.
+Members were updated on key performance indicators, curriculum, clinical partnerships, technology and students resources, faculty and professional development, workforce placement, as well as Applied Tech’s new preceptor program.
+Additionally, information regarding the PN leadership program, employer panels, and the announcement of the Health Career Expo to be held on March 15, 2016 were shared.
+Council members broke into small groups and headed discussions on education with simulation, nursing documentation, and nursing career paths.
+Finally, questions about the needs of business and industry were addressed.